Skip to main content

 Taste changes

-People who lose weight through illness might not be able to enjoy foods that they once loved.
-People who have gone through cancer treatment may experience taste changes which make certain foods bland or nauseating.
+If you lose weight through illness you might not be able to enjoy foods that you once loved.
+If you who have gone through cancer treatment you may experience taste changes which make certain foods bland or nauseating.

 "Taste changes can be really difficult," says Barrett.
-"Sometimes patients prefer cooler foods such as ice cream or yoghurts.
-Some prefer stronger flavours, so using lemon or lime, spices, gravies or sauces can be helpful.
-If someone is struggling with gaining weight after being unwell, they can usually be referred to see a dietician about this via their GP."
+"Sometimes you may prefer cooler foods such as ice cream or yoghurts.
+If you want stronger flavours, using lemon or lime, spices, gravies or sauces can be helpful.
+If you are struggling with gaining weight after being unwell, you may referred to see a dietitian about this through your doctor."

 Continue reading below

-If you are planning to make significant changes to your diet, especially if it is for medical reasons, it's a good idea to speak with a doctor or pharmacist so they can ensure that weight gain happens in a controlled and healthy way.
+If you are planning to make significant changes to your diet - especially if it's for medical reasons - speak with a doctor or pharmacist so they can make sure you gain weight in a controlled and healthy way.

 symptom checker